Yeast Extract Protein

 Cosmetics and Animal Feed

-The value of yeast extract protein extends to other sectors.
+The value of yeast protein extends to other sectors.
 In cosmetics, its extract helps improve skin condition with its moisturizing and anti-oxidation effects; in animal feed, as a high-quality protein source, it can effectively enhance the growth performance and immunity of animals.

-Yeast Extract Protein vs. Other Proteins
+Yeast Protein vs. Other Proteins

 Yeast extract protein is non-animal-derived and offers advantages over animal and plant proteins in terms of allergenicity, antibiotic residues, genetic modification risks, and religious taboos.